conan-io/docs/versioning/lockfiles/build_order.rst

      }

 We can now compute the "build-order" of the dependency graph.
 The "build-order" lists in order all the packages that needs to be built from sources.
-As the lockfile contains the information of existing locked package binaries, the logic is the following:
+The logic is the following:

 - If a package is fully locked (it contains a package revision field ``prev`` in the lockfile), it will not be built from sources and will **never** appear in the build-order list.